Here is why selling essential oils isn’t for me.

 One thing that sets Laura apart, for me, is her focus on safe practices.
 Some reps encourage the liberal oral usage of essential oils, but Laura is much more conservative with this.
 I also just love her positive and non-pushy attitude!

 But I also love and use Plant Therapy oils.
-One of my local friends, Megan, sells Plant Therapy, and it’s super convenient for me to send her a text if I need something.
+One of my local friends sells Plant Therapy, and she turned me onto them.

 I feel like Plant Therapy oils are also of a good quality and they are extremely affordable compared to many other brands.